← Reference Deep-Dives Reference Deep-Dive · Updated · 11 min read

 Yes.
 Traditional thematic analysis works for 20 interviews because the analyst can hold the full dataset in working memory.
 At 200+ interviews, agencies need structured coding frameworks, automated theme detection for initial pattern identification, and systematic segment comparison methods.
 The analytical approach becomes more rigorous, which actually improves output quality.

-User Intuition delivers AI-moderated voice interviews at $20/interview with 5-7 levels of probing depth from a 4M+ global panel.
-Studies run 50-300+ interviews in 48-72 hours.
+User Intuition delivers AI-moderated voice interviews at $25/interview with 5-7 levels of probing depth from a 4M+ global panel.
+Studies run 50-300+ interviews in 24 hours.
 The platform provides structured analysis, automated thematic coding, segment breakdowns, and searchable verbatim databases.
 White-label delivery on Enterprise plans.
-G2 rating: 5.0.
+G2 and Capterra rating: 5.0.

 Analysts transitioning from small-sample to scaled qualitative analysis need to develop three skills: working with automated coding outputs rather than reading every transcript manually, interpreting quantified qualitative patterns with appropriate statistical caution, and conducting targeted verbatim deep-dives to understand the nuance behind aggregate data.
 Most analysts adapt within 2-3 projects when supported by platform-generated analysis as a starting framework.